ray-project/enhancements/reps/2022-03-10-plasma_alternative.md

 The cost of a callback depends on the underlying store implementation.
 The abstraction here can be compatible with different object store.
 For plasma, the `PlasmaProxy` will execute the callback via in-process function call, for standalone store service like vineyard, the `VineyardPlasmaProy` will execute the callback via IPC.
 Supporting the third-party object store will not incurs a performance hit for current coude path (plasma-version).

 If the IPC of third-party object store really obstacles the performance of ray scheduler (e.g. obtain the memory usage of the plasma store, and today ray design adopts the direct function call is to avoid to obtain the stale memory usage).
 We can share meta between ray and third-party object store via SHM.
-For example, the third-party object store write the memory usage to SHM after each creation/deletion, and the ray read the memory usage from SHM when required.
+For example, the third-party object store writes the memory usage to SHM after each creation/deletion, and the ray read the memory usage from SHM when required.

 ## Compatibility, Deprecation, and Migration Plan
 An important part of the proposal is to explicitly point out any compability implications of the proposed change.
 If there is any, we should thouroughly discuss a plan to deprecate existing APIs and migration to the new one(s).